 Hypertension and Heart Health from Canned Chili

 One of the most significant risks of consuming too much sodium is the development of high blood pressure (hypertension).
-Excess sodium in the bloodstream pulls water into your blood vessels, increasing the volume of blood.
+Excess sodium in the bloodstream pulls water into your blood vessels, increasing blood volume.
 This elevated blood volume puts extra pressure on your heart and arteries, which can eventually lead to heart disease, strokes, and other cardiovascular problems.

 According to the American Heart Association, reducing sodium intake can lower blood pressure and decrease the risk of heart-related complications.
 If canned chili is a regular part of your diet, reducing its sodium content can be a simple yet impactful way to protect your heart.